 |Judging||–||Perceiving||how we like to live in the world|

-Through a series of activities and explanations, participants are encouraged to self-assess (there is also a more formal questionnaire process) and determine their preferences (this or that) within each scale resulting in a 4-letter type.
+When you participate in a workshop, you explore the MBTI through a series of activities and explanations, where you are encouraged to self-assess (there is also a more formal questionnaire process) and determine your preferences (this or that) within each scale resulting in a 4-letter type.

 There are 16 potential types.
-The descriptors of each type assist participants to determine the best fit in terms of their perceptions of Self.
+The descriptors of each type assist you to determine the best fit in terms of your perceptions of Self.

 This may take a while as often we have a view of ourselves which is not necessarily how others see us.
 This can cause a bit of internal conflict initially, however the point of this tool is self-determination.